Product Design vs. Industrial Design

 PRODUCT DESIGN

-Industrial design has to do with the entire function, aesthetics, user interface (UI), and user experience (UX) of the products.
+Product design has to do with the specific function, aesthetics, user interface (UI), and user experience (UX) of the products.

 There might not be many differences between product design and industrial design, but the subtle ones are worth noting.